postmanlabs/labs-docs/src/pages/docs/administration/sso/onelogin.md

 <img alt="Configure identity provider details in Postman" src="https://assets.postman.com/postman-docs/configure-identity-provider-details-v9.14.jpg"/>

-Open your OneLogin admin console in a new tab to continue configuring your Postman app:
+Open your OneLogin admin console in a new tab to continue configuring your Postman app.

 1. Go to **Applications** and select **Add App**.
 2. Search for "Postman" and select the Postman app from the results.